tanvirislamakash2002/project-10-client-side/README.md

 # project name:
-Job Track
+Roommate

 # purpose:

-This is a job seeking website where people can find their desire jobs.
+This is a Roommate finding website where people can find their desire roommate.

 # live URL: